Kyuuhachi/Aureole/book/src/guide/camera.md

 dialogue begins earlier in our modded version!

-There may be times where it will be appropriate to not include `FadeWait`, such as when you'd like to imply that the actions are on-going during a fade to the new camera angle.
-Other times, we might want to include it, such as if we want to ensure characters don't speak while the camera effect is still on-going.
+There may be times where it will be appropriate to not include `FadeWait`, such as when you'd like to imply that the actions are ongoing during a fade to the new camera angle.
+Other times, we might want to include it, such as if we want to ensure characters don't speak while the camera effect is still ongoing.
 `FadeWait` can be a useful tool for fixing up the timing of your scenes, so please use it accordingly!